 VEGETABLES & FRUIT

 If you’re quick, there’s still time to plant seedlings like kale, cabbage, broccoli, cauliflower, brussels sprouts, and leeks.
 Make sure you get them in quickly to ensure they get big enough to eat this winter.

-Start planting garlic and shallots.
+Start planting garlic and shallots when they arrive instore later this month.
 Plant them into beds that have been deeply forked, mix in lots of compost and sheep pellets.
 Plant bulbs 12 – 15cm apart, so that the pointy top of the bulb is only just clear of the soil and then mulch with pea straw to help suppress weeds.